-On October 12, 2018, Acquisition Corp. redeemed $\leq 34.5$ million aggregate principal amount of its 4.125% Senior Secured Notes due 2024 (the "4.125% Secured Notes") using a portion of the proceeds from the offering of the 3.625% Secured Notes described above.
-The redemption price for the 4.125% Secured Notes was approximately $\leq 36.17$ million, equivalent to 103% of the principal amount of the 4.125% Secured Notes, plus accrued but unpaid interest thereon to, but excluding, the redemption date, which was October 12, 2018.
-Following the partial redemption of the 4.125% Secured Notes remain outstanding.
-The Company recorded a loss on extinguishment of debt of approximately $\leq 2000$ million, which represents the premium paid on early redemption and unamortized deferred financing costs related to the partial redemption of this note.
+On October 12, 2018, Acquisition Corp. redeemed €34.5 million aggregate principal amount of its 4.125% Senior Secured Notes due 2024 (the "4.125% Secured Notes") using a portion of the proceeds from the offering of the 3.625% Secured Notes described above.
+The redemption price for the 4.125% Secured Notes was approximately €36.17 million, equivalent to 103% of the principal amount of the 4.125% Secured Notes, plus accrued but unpaid interest thereon to, but excluding, the redemption date, which was October 12, 2018.
+Following the partial redemption of the 4.125% Secured Notes, €310.5 million of the 4.125% Secured Notes remain outstanding.
+The Company recorded a loss on extinguishment of debt of approximately \$2 million, which represents the premium paid on early redemption and unamortized deferred financing costs related to the partial redemption of this note